 If you can’t get ahold of aloe vera juice, you can use fresh aloe vera or 99% aloe vera gelly.

 Combine charcoal with an aloe mask for a moisturizing treatment that won’t clog pores or send oily skin into overdrive.
-Aloe skin benefits also include faster healing and reducing inflammation [source], so you can also use this mask to soothe itchy, irritated, or dry skin.
+Aloe skin benefits also include faster healing and reduced inflammation [source], so you can also use this mask to soothe itchy, irritated, or dry skin.

-6. Brightening face mask for pigmentation
+6. Brightening Face Mask for Hyperpigmentation

-If you are looking for a brightening mask, possibly a light peel for your skin while also infusing some hydration, this aloe mask is just the ticket.
-Rich in vitamin C and antioxidants, lemons have many natural compounds that help to ward off those damaging free radicals that contribute to aging skin [source].
-Lemon juice is a natural exfoliant that can be used as a gentle peel for those top few layers of dead skin and to unclog pores.
+If you are looking for a brightening mask and possibly a light peel for your skin while also infusing some hydration, this aloe mask is just the ticket.
+Rich in vitamin C and antioxidants, lemons have many natural compounds that help ward off those damaging free radicals that contribute to aging skin [source].

 - 1 tablespoon aloe vera gel